 Here I will list my ten favorite papers of the 2010s related to my research.
-It’s not an ordered list and it will not be too serious, don’t hate me if your paper is not on the list.
+It’s not an ordered list, and it will not be too serious, so don’t hate me if your paper is not on the list.
 Here we go:

-This will be about marmot (cute!) social networks, but first a rant: Network science* has primarily been about method development.
+This will be about marmot (cute!) social networks, but first, a rant: Network science* has primarily been about method development.
 I get the impression that purely applied netsci papers are looked down upon.
-If science is about understand the world around us, we just need methods that are good enough, but applied to relevant data in a good way.
-Incremental method development can never be more interesting than a paper advancing the theory using new data.
-So here is a great applied netsci (or SNA if you wish) paper.
+If science is about understanding the world around us, we just need methods that are good enough but applied to relevant data in the right way.
+Incremental method development can never be more exciting than a paper advancing the theory using new data.
+So here is an excellent applied netsci (or SNA if you wish) paper.
 The authors study a great data set of the social interactions of marmots.
 They have both positive and negative ties, which probably rings your social-balance bell.
 Indeed, the authors find a weak pattern of social balance, meaning that marmot friends share enemies.
 Transitivity (an overabundance of positive triangles) is an even stronger signal.
-Marmots are thus not only cute, they are friendly as well (at least to each other).
+Marmots are thus not only cute, but they are also friendly as well (at least to each other).

 * Science by people you regularly come across at conferences like NetSci or Complenet.